|

 www, etc.

-have consistent meanings in the superb
+have consistent meanings in that superb

-construction of John Horton Conway presented
+construction of John Horton Conway, as presented below.

 (2003-11-10)